Person-Centred Care: What it means and why it matters

-There are many terms used to describe person-centred care, including ‘patient-centred care’, ‘resident-centred care’, ‘client-centred care’ or ‘woman-centred care’.
+There are many terms used to describe person-centred care, including ‘person-centred care’ ‘collaborative care’, ‘resident-centred care’, ‘client-centred care’.
 Each of these terms is used within specific contexts (e.g. palliative or end-of-life care) but they all describe the same approach to care provision.

 The meaning of person-centred care

-Person-centred care is a term used to describe care which is responsive to an individual’s personal circumstances, values, needs and preferences.
+Person-centred care focuses on the care needs of an individual.
+It’s a term used to describe care which is responsive to an individual’s personal circumstances, values, needs and preferences.
 By adhering to person-centred care principles, staff are empowered to cut through the processes and systems to provide care which is specific to the patient’s individual requirements.

 The aim of a person-centred care approach

-By focusing on person-centred care, it is hoped that the NHS will provide improved patient experience.
+By focusing the individual, it’s hoped that healthcare organisations, such as the NHS, will put the individual at the heart of their care, improving patient experience, care quality and health outcomes.
 The aim is to involve patients, service providers, families and carers within the decision-making process so that an effective and positive healthcare experience is achieved.
-A person-centred care approach means focusing on caring about a patient’s needs rather than the needs of the service.
+Person-centred care means focusing on caring about a patient’s needs rather than the needs of the service.

 Why is providing person-centred care so important?

 Within the UK there is a rising demand for healthcare services, as people begin to live longer with a variety of health conditions as they start to age.
-It has been found that person-centred care can improve a person’s health, so the overall strain on health services is reduced.
-The government is now placing an emphasis on collaborative healthcare rather than the previous paternalistic approach.
-The NHS within England has begun to move towards person-centred care, and it has been moved into one of its seven core principles, with the philosophy also brought into the National Service Framework.
+It’s been found that person-centred care can improve an individual’s health, so the overall strain on health services is reduced.

 A collaborative approach to healthcare